 How does Macy’s make its iconic Thanksgiving balloons?

 For just shy of a century, Macy’s has put on the Macy’s Thanksgiving Day Parade with its iconic, giant balloons.
-However, before any before the dozen or so balloons step into the streets of NYC, a team of engineers, artists, painters, and other designers work in a 72,000 square foot studio year-round to make it happen.
+However, before any balloons float into the streets of NYC, a team of engineers, artists, painters, and other designers work in a 72,000-square-foot studio year-round to make it happen.

 Step 1: Design and draw

 Designers and artists sketch the balloon out.
 They have to make sure the balloon’s shape will let it fly evenly and that its size will provide the right amount of helium.
-Too small and there won’t be enough helium to lift the balloon, too big and the balloon will rise too high and tilt upwards.
+Too small and there won’t be enough helium to lift the balloon.
+Too big and the balloon will rise too high and tilt upwards.
+The balloon must also be able to collapse into a container small enough to fit through the Lincoln Tunnel the night before the parade.

 Step 2: Render